 When it comes to home repairs, few things are worse than mold.
 Mold and mildew, a specific type of mold, are similar in many ways.
 They smell bad, look ugly and can create long-term damage to a home.
 If a homeowner comes across mold or mildew, they should take immediate action to clean it and prevent it from spreading.

+But, how do you tell if it’s mold vs mildew?
 In this article, we hope to explain the differences between the two fungi, how to prevent them and how to remove them when they’re found.

 What Is The Difference Between Mildew And Mold?